Skip to Content

 September 2019 – August 2024

-The Water District will implement some green infrastructure elements described in the plan.
+The Water District implemented green infrastructure elements (bioswales, rain garden, cistern) described in the Lavon Lake Watershed Protection Plan.
 Green infrastructure incorporates stormwater controls into new and existing development to reduce the amount of stormwater and pollutants entering the watershed.
-Water District actions to promote and support the use of these practices include:
+The Water District provided tours and workshops to promote the features and educate the public.
+A green infrastructure manual was also developed to provide technical resources and encourage the construction of these features.

 Back to the top of the page Back to top